onigoetz/profiler/README.md

 * `getName()` return a string with the name, will be used as an id and class in HTML
 * `render()` return a `View` with the rendered panel
 * `renderTitle()` return a `PanelTitle` object with the title properties

-## //TODO
-* Save the profiling informations to a file to be able to show it again
-* Create some kind of live panel where it shows all requests that have been made, the idea is to run it in development only
-* Handle redirects -> show a link to open the last run in a popup
-* Manage with the laravel community to Add DataCollectors like in Symfony to be able to profile Laravel more accurately
-* Integrations with other frameworks